On Gaussian decay rates of harmonic oscillators and equivalences of related Fourier uncertainty principles: Introduction

-then $f\equiv0$.
-Also, it is worth to note that very interesting recent generalisations of this result, in an almost-subcritical level, have been obtained by Bonami-Demange \cite{Bonami-Demange}, Hedenmalm \cite{Hedenmalm} and by Gao \cite{Gao}; see also \cite{Hormander}.
+It is worth mentioning that interesting generalisations of this result, in an almost subcritical level, have been recently obtained by Bonami-Demange \cite{Bonami-Demange}, Hedenmalm \cite{Hedenmalm} and by Gao \cite{Gao}; see also \cite{Hormander}.

-In a different path, and also important to our current work, are the generalisations of Hardy's uncertainty principle where we can combine different kinds of Gaussians and different control of $L^{p}$-norms, where Hardy's theorem can be seen as a $L^{\infty}$-norm version of a more general principle.
-The major contribution along these lines was obtained by Cowling and Price \cite{Cowling-Price} and Morgan \cite{Morgan}.
+In a different direction, and also relevant to our current work, are the generalisations of Hardy's uncertainty principle where we can combine different kinds of Gaussians and different control of $L^{p}$-norms, where Hardy's theorem can be seen as an $L^{\infty}$-norm version of a more general principle.
+Major contributions along these lines were obtained by Cowling and Price \cite{Cowling-Price} and Morgan \cite{Morgan}.